mrborges23/micphy2021/registration.md

 The registration is free but compulsory.
 Registration deadline: 9th February 2021.

 Please, make sure you follow the guidelines to abstract and motivation letter submition; these can be found at the bottom of this page.
-TEST2
+TEST

 <form name="submit-to-google-sheet" id="form" onSubmit="alert('Thanks for your registration!
 We will check your submitted data and send you a confimatory email.');">
   <br>